-If a particle a has trivial full-braiding with all other particles of a theory, i.e., if $R_c^{ab}R_c^{ba} = 1$ for all a, c where $N{ab}^c > 0$, then we call the particle type transparent.
+If a particle a has trivial full-braiding with all other particles of a theory, i.e., if $R_c^{ab}R_c^{ba} = 1$ for all a, c where $N{ab}^c > 0$ , then we call the particle type transparent.
 (The identity, or vacuum particle, is always transparent.)
 Taken together with the F-matrices, the R-matrices allows us to calculate the physical result of any braid.
 The scheme is mostly analogous to the cases we discussed for braiding identical particles in chapter 10.
 If we want to exchange two particles we first use the F-matrices to put the system in a basis where those two particles have a known fusion channel.
-We can then directly apply the R matrix to describe the exchange.
-In particular we can now give a general scheme for evaluating any crossing of the form shown in Fig. 13.2 which is shown in Fig. 13.6.
+We can then directly apply the R-matrix to describe the exchange.
+In particular we can now give a general scheme for evaluating any crossing of the form shown in Fig. 13.2 which is shown in Fig. 13.7.
 Using this procedure any diagram with braiding can be reduced to a planar diagram which can then be evaluated using only the F-symbols.
+13.2.1 Summary of Rules for Evaluating any 2+1 D Diagram with Physics Normalization The rules for evaluating any diagram in 2+1 dimensions (working with physics normalization of diagrams) are thus a very simple extension of the rules presented in section 12.4.
+We simply add two more rules

-Fig. 13.6 A generic crossing can be reduced to a planar diagram using the R-matrix.
+Fig. 13.7 A generic crossing can be reduced to a planar diagram using the R-matrix.
 In the second step a complete set of particles c is inserted as in Fig. 12.20.
 Note this figure uses physics normalization.

-Fig. 13.7 The inverse crossing.
+Fig. 13.8 The inverse crossing.
 This figure uses physics normalization.